-Rambles with a Sketchbook at Snowdon
+Rambles with a Sketchbook in Northern Snowdonia

 Code: BGPDWPrint page

 Create your own artistic impressions as we walk through some of Snowdonia’s most inspirational landscapes.
 We’ll walk up to 4 miles (6.5km) each day, sketching scenes along our journey.
 Your sketches may be the finished result or used as a source for further painting or drawing.
+Some of the rambles will include stiles and cover rough and uneven ground so you will need to bring good walking boots and have a reasonable level of fitness.
+Be aware that you will be spending a fair amount of time on your feet as you ramble between sketching spots!

 - Gentle rambles of up to 4 miles with plenty of stops for sketching